arsiboo/Agent-Based-Network-Simulation-Combined-Network-Algorithm/README.md

   Implements an agent-based network simulation modeling the flow of patients throughout the hospital, from ward to ward.

 - **`residual_graph_and_structural_hole.py`**
-  Analyzes the simulation output to identify patient flow bottlenecks and structural weaknesses in the hospital network.
+  Iteratively analyzes the simulation output to identify patient flow bottlenecks and structural weaknesses in the hospital network.

 - **`percolation_perturbation.py`**
   Compares two simulation outputs (baseline and perturbed states) to quantify performance changes in wards based on percolation dynamics.